HOW TO FIND RESOURCES FOR CLIENTS

 + WHAT TYPE OF RESOURCES CAN BE FOUND IN THE CATALOG?

-Medical Services: Dental Care, HIV and Sexual Health, Medical Clinics, Trans Health, Women's Health
+Medical Services: Dental Care, HIV and Sexual Health, Medical Clinics, Physical Evaluations for Asylum Claim, Trans Health, Women's Health

 Legal Services: Asylum Application, Crime and Discrimination, Deferred Action for Childhood Arrivals (DACA), Deportation or Removal, Immigration Detention, Name and Gender Change